rorybennett/ObjectDetection/README.md

    minimum improvement necessary for continued training is defined by a delta value and the total number of training epochs without improvement before training is stopped is set by the patience value.
 The latest model as well as the best model are both saved, with the option of disabling saving of the latest model.
 Model saving also occurs in this class.
+This class helps prevent overfitting using the validation set, without using the validation set for parameter training.

 4. Transforms:
    - `Transformers.py`: Contains the training transforms and the validation transforms.
 Can be altered as desired.
+Since the original dataset was composed of ultrasound images, there are no colour transforms applied.

 5. Utils:
-   - `ArgsParser.py`: Argument parser using by the training scripts.
-The default values have been set with my initial dataset in mind, so they may need to be changed when calling the respective training script.
-Paths to training images, training labels, validation images, and validation labels are necessary inputs.
+   - `ArgsParser.py`: Argument parser used by the training scripts.
+The default values have been set with the initial dataset in mind, so they may need to be changed when calling the respective training script.
+Paths to training images, training labels, validation images, and validation labels, as well as the number of object classes, are necessary inputs.
    The rest have default options.
    - `Utils.py`: Extra functions used by training scripts.
 Loss plotting and final validation results plotting are available.